How to Plant a Garden the Easy Care Way

 - Favorite Garden Catalogs & Seeds

-How do you plant a flower bed from scratch?
+How to plant a flower bed from scratch

-These 8 steps to a new flower bed are the easiest way I know of to start a new shrub-perennial flower border.
+Use these 8 steps to a new flower bed for the easiest way I know of to start a new shrub-perennial flower border.

 You won’t believe how much easier it is!
 We’ve used this technique for many years and are very happy with the outcome – and the fact that it’s a lot less work than many other instructions I’ve read over the years.